Local attorney arrested for harassment - Lagniappe Mobile

 She claims two other letters McDuffie gave her were more practical and discussed ways she could get more court-appointed defendants, several of which focused on her physical appearance.
 It mentions certain sitting judges who like “pretty girls” and discusses the appearance of other prominent women in Mobile’s legal community.

-Mobile Metro Jail records indicate McDuffie was taken into custody on Monday afternoon and posted bail within an hour.
+Mobile Metro Jail records indicate McDuffie was taken into custody the morning of Aug.
+27 and posted bail within an hour.
 He was formally charged with harassment or harassing communications — a Class C misdemeanor that will be handled in Mobile Municipal Court.

 Reached by email, McDuffie directed all questions about the charges and allegations against him to his attorney, William “Chip” Bradford, who was unavailable to comment on this report prior to its publication.
 This story will be updated as additional information is received.